 'Remove Extra Characters' feature cleans audio tags out of extra spaces, text in brackets, improper punctuation characters, and digits at the start and end of tags.

-In case of wrongly encoded text tags select them and choose suitable encoding in 'Edit' > 'Fix encoding' menu.
+If wrongly encoded text tags, select them and choose suitable encoding in the 'Edit > Fix encoding' menu.

-To unify appearance of text tags select them and choose 'Edit' > 'Change case'.
+To unify text tags' appearance, select them and choose 'Edit > Change Case'.